infection/site/src/guide/command-line-options.md

 Can be useful for:

-- print all mutations that will be applied
+- print all mutations that will be applied - when combined with `--show-mutations=max`
 - debugging purposes

 ### `--force-progress`